 Ariel graduated with a BA with first class Honours in Psychology from the University of Melbourne.
 Her Honours thesis combined electroencephalography and systems factorial technology to investigate mental architectures in a complex visual search paradigm.
 Her current research seeks to understand information-seeking behaviour in humans, by using both functional magnetic resonance imaging and computational modelling techniques.
 Ariel's PhD is co-supervised by Dr Stefan Bode (Melbourne) and Dr Daniel Bennett (Princeton), and was supported by a scholarship from the Rebecca L Cooper Medical Research Foundation.

 |Huw Jarvis, PhD Candidate

 Huw received a BMedSc with first class Honours from the University of Tasmania in 2012, and a Masters of Public Health from the University of Melbourne in 2015.
 His Honours project investigated the role of neurofilament in resisting diffuse axonal injury.
-Huw’s interest in public health led him to roles in health policy, including internships at the Grattan Institute (Melbourne) and the World Health Organisation headquarters (Geneva).
+Huw’s interest in public health led him to roles in health policy, including internships at the Grattan Institute (Melbourne) and the World Health Organization headquarters (Geneva).
 He began his PhD after working in research translation and clinical guideline development at the NHMRC.
-His current research focuses on how memory systems in the brain enable past experiences to guide decision-making.
+His current research focuses on characterising the computational and neurobiological interactions between motivation and reinforcement learning.
 Huw's PhD has been supported by the Rebecca L Cooper Medical Research Foundation.